libraryofcelsus/Aetherius_AI_Assistant/readme.md

 - *Manual Memory Mode*: You decide when to upload memories.
 - *Training Memory Mode*: Control memory uploads for each memory type.
 - *Agent Mode*: Activate the use of any Sub-Agents for use in Aetherius's agent loop
-- *External Resources*: Allow Aetherius to use External Resources in it's inner thoughts to provide better domain specific information.
+- *External Resources*: Allow Aetherius to use its External Resource Database from Webscrapes and Filescrapes in it's inner thoughts to provide better domain specific information.

 **Current Sub-Agents**
 - *External Resources*: Will search Aetherius's External Resource Database.
 (Database from Web and File Scrapes) If the information cannot be found, it will do a simple websearch for the information.
 You can disable the websearch and change the engine in the script file.
+- *Implicit Memory Search*: Will search Aetherius's Implicit Memories to complete the task.
+- *Explicit Memory Search*: Will search Aetherius's Explicit Memories to complete the task.
+- *Episodic Memory Search*: Will search Aetherius's Episodic Memories to complete the task.
-- *Memory DB Search*: Will search Aetherius's memories for the information needed for the task.
+- *Flashbulb Memory Search*: Will search Aetherius's Flashbulb Memories to complete the task.

-**Old Chatbot**: Your personal companion with realistic long-term memory.
+**Old Ui Chatbot**: Your personal companion with realistic long-term memory.
 - *Auto Memory Mode*: Aetherius autonomously manages memory uploads.
 - *Manual Memory Mode*: You decide when to upload memories.
 - *Training Memory Mode*: Control memory uploads for each memory type.